Rohini110/Online-Shopping-System/README.md

  2. See his orders and shop.
 # Delivery Executive Features :
  Can see the address of Customer to deliver particular product.

+# Installation Guide
+1. Download the file and extract it.
+2. import all necessary libraries.
+3. Start xampp apache and mysql server
+4. open terminal and write : python app.py
+5. open chrome tab and put the url. url : localhost:5000